daotl/acei/spec/acei/apps.md

 a given public key can only appear once within a given update.
 If an update includes duplicates, the block execution will fail irrecoverably.

-### InitChain
+### InitLedger

-The `InitChain` method can return a list of validators.
+The `InitLedger` method can return a list of validators.
 If the list is empty, Tendermint will use the validators loaded in the genesis file.
-If the list returned by `InitChain` is not empty, Tendermint will use its contents as the validator set.
+If the list returned by `InitLedger` is not empty, Tendermint will use its contents as the validator set.
-This way the application can set the initial validator set for the blockchain.
+This way the application can set the initial validator set for the distributed ledger.

 ### EndBlock